 These Steve Madden sandals look great, right?.
 While they might be great to pair with a dress on a night out, these are in no way suitable for walking for long periods of time.
 For one thing, the sole is synthetic and very slippery and won’t work well for long stints on your feet.

 They also have very thin and stiff straps, so might be ok for an hour or so, but not much longer.
+I would classify them more as comfortable dress sandals than long distance walking sandals, but if you are looking for a compromise, they are a good idea.

 As such, unlike the keens above, these look great but are horrible for your feet.